A top field of cycling superstars line up for the start of the La Vuelta a España 2020.

 Who is invited to the Vuelta a España 2020?

-La Vuelta 2020 favourites and headline cyclists
+Favourites for La Vuelta 2020 and headline cyclists

 Primož Roglič (Team Jumbo-Visma) – The defending 2019 champ returns to La Vuelta, and has been given race bib number 1 in his honour.
 An amazing all-rounder, whose form in 2020 has been outstanding, the Slovenian narrowly missed out on the TdF win on the penultimate day after leading the race for 11 days straight.
 To repeat his 2019 Vuelta success would cement his place as one the great riders over the last few years.
 Is he mentally and 100% physically ready for another Grand Tour so soon after the TdF?